 Keynote Speaker Professor Brence Pernell will discuss the 13th amendment and the constitutional basis for reparations.
 We will also be joined by Oregon Senator Lew Frederick, and Oregon Representative Janelle Bynum.
 The presentations will be followed by a panel discussion with Roberta Phillip-Robbins J.D. and Cameron Whitten, moderated by Rakeem Washington.

-OWLS will not profit from this CLE.
-Any proceeds will be donated to Western States Center.
+All proceeds were donated to Western States Center.

 Keynote Speaker: Brence Pernell